trogper/ad-user-manager/README.md

 3. Delegate "manage membership" on Groups OU to a desired manager user.

 app configuration xml:
-- dc_name: IP address or hostname of domain controller.
+- dc_address: IP address or hostname of domain controller.
 If left empty, it will be discovered automatically.
 - username: Authentication username.
 If left empty, current logged in user will be used
 - password: Authentication password.
 Only used if username is provided.
 - users_dn: DN of Users OU to be managed